acoladefr/sqlog/README.md

 func  main()  {
     logger  = sqlog.NewLogger(sqlog.WithSQL(true), sqlog.WithTable("logs"))

+    //logger can insert log in the table "logs" of the database

     _,  err  := logger.Init()

     if err !=  nil  {
 	    panic(err)
     }

+    // the Init() method will create the desired table if it does not exist
+    // and return an error if the table cannot be initialized

     // log in both database and console of type info that
     // gives information about the "daemon-initialization" process